-By the end of Foundation students are expected to know vocabulary from a wide variety of topics such as free time activities, local area, school life, and family and friends.
+By the end of KS3 students are expected to know vocabulary from a wide variety of topics such as free time activities, local area, school life, and family and friends.
 Students will learn how to form the past, present and futures tenses as well as modal verbs, time phrases and opinion phrases.
-We favour a communicative approach and classroom language and pair work activities are regular features of our lessons.
+We favour a communicative approach and classroom language, and pair work activities are regular features of our lessons.

-Homework is set once a week at foundation and KS4 levels and every lesson at KS5.
+Homework is set once a week at foundation KS3 and KS4 levels and every lesson at KS5.
 This can involve writing tasks, grammar exercises, vocabulary learning or research.
 Regular vocabulary tests take place every half term, as well as summative assessments covering a range of skills.

 There is a google classroom set up for every year group in French.
 These include useful revision links, vocabulary lists and other resources.
-One to one practices are offered to KS5 and KS4 students.
+One to one practice are offered to KS5 and KS4 students.

 In addition we recommend the following websites for extra vocabulary practice: